leg100/otf/docs/config/flags.md

 otfd --site-admins bob@example.com,alice@example.com
 ```

-The users must exist on the system.
-Any users that were previously promoted and
+Any users that were previously promoted and are no longer specified with this
-are no longer specified with this flag are demoted.
+flag are demoted.

 ## `--site-token`